TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 48/Jeremiah 48.23.md

 ---

-and upon Kiriathaim, and upon Beth-gamul, and upon Beth-meon,
+and on Kiriathaim, and on Beth Gamul, and on Beth Meon,